 KVV Ceramic 13X9 Baking Dish Set, $49.99 on Amazon

 Next time you’re in the mood for something comforting, look to Ina’s recipe for baked rigatoni with lamb ragu.
 She reiterates that no comfort food collection is complete without some kind of baked pasta, and this assemblage calls for one stuffed with plenty of cheese and lamb.
 The lamb ragù, which is cooked down with onions, carrots, fennel, tomatoes, wine, and spices, is mixed with the cheesy rigatoni, spread into a baking dish, and slipped into the oven.
 The result is a bubbling mess of tomatoes, cheese, and meat, the pasta crusty on top, yet soft and sticky with cheese inside.
-Now that’s the kind of comfort food we need in 2020.
+Now that’s the kind of comfort food we need this year.

 Reprinted from Modern Comfort Food.
 Copyright © 2020 by Ina Garten.
 Photographs copyright © 2020 by Quentin Bacon.
 Published by Clarkson Potter/Publishers, an imprint of Random House, a division of Penguin Random House.